 PPC (Pay Per Click)

-Don’t lose sight of the fact that with all your marketing activity, you’re aiming to reach your target audience in as many different places as often you can.
+Don’t lose sight of the fact that with all your marketing activity, you’re aiming to reach your target audience in as many different places as often as you can.
 Your name needs to be the first that springs to mind when they’re ready to become a customer, and that doesn’t come from one-off activity.
+Remember the Rule of 7!

 Consistency is key

 It goes without saying that your messaging and branding need to be consistent across everything that you do.
-But you also need to be consistent in your marketing activity.
-Don’t try something once or twice and then stop because you didn’t see any direct results from it.
+But you also need to be consistent in your marketing.
+So don’t try something once or twice, and then stop because you didn’t see any direct results from it.